Paradores in Puerto Rico: History

-Traditionally, a parador in Spain and other Spanish-speaking countries was a establishment where travelers could seek lodging, and usually, food and drink, similar to an inn.
+Traditionally, a parador in Spain and other Spanish-speaking countries was an establishment where travelers could seek lodging, and usually, food and drink, similar to an inn.
 In Spain since 1928, a parador is a state-owned luxury hotel, usually located in a converted historic building such as a monastery or castle, or in a modern building with a panoramic view of a historic and monumental city.

 The Puerto Rico Tourism Company established the Paradores de Puerto Rico brand in 1973 under the administration of Governor Luis A. Ferre, who wanted to enhance the tourism sector of the island.
 The company runs an enterprise known by the same name, Paradores de Puerto Rico, which are typically small, one-of-a-kind, locally owned and operated hotels located in rural areas throughout the island commonwealth.

 The inns work with FEMA to provide temporary residence when a major emergency, such as a hurricane or earthquake, displaces people in Puerto Rico.